 A healthy breakfast means a bowl of cereal.
 Right?
 After all isn’t this an American tradition?
 Nope.
 It’s actually a very recent marketing invention.
 A tiny mistake in Battle Creek, Michigan in 1870 changed the face of breakfast forever.
 Harvey Kellogg (recognize the name?) was the director of a popular health retreat.
 Kellogg was said to treat his guests with many bizarre experiments for health improvement.
 One of his invention was a whole grain corn breakfast cereal served to his patients, which he dubbed “Granula” (Prounouced Gran-oo-la).
 The cereal was made of soaked, boiled corn kernels pressed thru rollers into flat sheets.
 The sheets were then baked like a cracker, and ground into a crunchy cereal sort of like grape nuts.
 His “Granula” was tasteless, high in fiber, sugar free, and considered very healthy.

 One day a surprising mistake happened in Harvey’s kitchen.
-His chef forgot and left the corn soaking for many hours too long.
+His chef was distracted and left the corn soaking for many hours too long.
 When he ran the stale kernels through the rollers, the result was tiny separate pieces instead of a solid sheet.
 The pieces were flat and round.
 Aha!
 Like flakes!
 When he tried baking them they became crispy!
 Harvey Kellogg called them “Corn flakes”, and they became an instant success with his patients!

 Harvey Kellogg was a health purist.
 He refused to allow commercialism or sugar to ruin his healthy cereal.
 But his brother William bought the company and soon created a winning venture.
 By 1930, William Kellogg and others had discovered how to process cheap mash at high temperatures in a technique called “extrusion”.
 The flakes were ingeniously sprayed with sugar to make them sweet and crunchy – forever!
 Wheaties, corn flakes, and frosted flakes sparked a new breakfast tradition in America!
 Only problem was – the extrusion process made the cereals toxic and nutritionally empty.
 Even worse, they were filled with sugar and chemicals.
 But it didn’t matter.
 No one was worried about health or nutrition, and the pretty colored boxes made them attractive and fun for children!